vburidar/Core_war/README.md

+# Core_war
-# Core_war\nOpen the pdf subject to understand more about corewar
+Open the pdf subject to understand more about corewar